nikhita/nikhita.github.io/_posts/2016-10-23-setting-import-path-for-go-generate.md

 ---
 layout: post
-title: Git workflow while working with Go
+title: Setting import path for go generate
-description: While working with go, it is easy to mess up your import path.
-Here's a git workflow which can set it right.
+description: Go generate can be used to automatically generate imports.
+But it is easy to mess it up.
+Here is what you could do to set it right.
 comments: true
 image:
 keywords: golang, gocode, git, workflow, import, path, mess, fork, update, generate
 ---

-If you are writing code in Go and you want to contribute to some open source project, chances are you won't get it right on your first try if the project is using import paths referencing to the original import path ie. the import paths correspond to the original repo and not your fork!
+Go generate is one of my favorite tools but it is easy to mess up the import paths if you are not careful.
+This problem generally occurs when the import paths end up referencing to _your_ fork and not to the _original_ repo.
+This is a very common issue if you are:

+1. Using go generate
+2. Collaborating with others over github (essentially having your own fork of the project)

 ## The Problem

 I was working on [taskcluster-cli](https://github.com/taskcluster/taskcluster-cli).
-If you notice carefully, it has a file called `subtree-imports.go` which automatically imports _subtrees_, which means it has import paths like:
+If you notice carefully, it has a file called `subtree-imports.go` which automatically imports _subtrees_ on running `go generate`, which means it has import paths like:

 ```
 github.com/taskcluster/taskcluster-cli/apis
 ```

 If I fork the project and automatically generate imports, it will import a path something like this:

 ```
 github.com/nikinath/taskcluster-cli/apis
 ```

-This is horribly screwed up now! :(
+As you can see, the import path generated are different.
+This is all horribly screwed up now! :(

 ## The solution

 Let's dive into the heart of the problem!
 The import paths get messed up because they depend on where the code is residing.
 When I clone my fork, the code is now residing at `$GOPATH/src/github.com/nikinath/taskcluster-cli ` and not at `$GOPATH/src/github.com/taskcluster/taskcluster-cli` which leads to...import hell?

-So we see that the solution is to make sure that your code resides at `$GOPATH/src/github.com/taskcluster/taskcluster-cli`.
+So the solution is to make sure that your code resides at `$GOPATH/src/github.com/taskcluster/taskcluster-cli`.
 Wait!
-Before you freak out and start yelling "I WANT TO PUSH TO MY FORK, NOT THE ORIGINAL REPO", let's add some more remotes! :D
+Before you freak out and start yelling "I WANT TO MAKE CHANGES AND PUSH TO MY FORK, NOT THE ORIGINAL REPO!", let's add some more remotes! :D

-### Get the names right!
+### Get the names right

 If you do a `$ git remote -v` at the location where your original repo is, you'll probably see something like this: